SamOliveiraLab/DSCPM/Flow Rate vs. Time Measurments/README.md

-# How to take Flow Rate versus Time Measurments
+# Flow Rate versus Time Measurments

 An image processing technique was used to measure flow rate versus time in the study: *A Continuous, Low Flow, Multiplexing Pumping System for Microfludidics Applications*